-Value-based Payment models (VBP) are transformative to the healthcare landscape.
-Shifting reliance away from fee-for-service, volume-driven payment, VBP incentivizes good outcomes and the thoughtful utilization of services.
-Doing so drives efficiency - measured by both time and dollars - and increases the quality of care provided to attributed patient populations.

-The move to value-driven models is accelerating, but continued reliance on a fee-for-service infrastructure paired with the need for stakeholders to accommodate new, innovative methodologies leads to administrative barriers that are often solved using manual workarounds.
-CORE and other key industry leaders recognize the need for standardization and uniformity to further support value-based payment programs and their aim to create more efficient and effective patient care.

-CORE is an active contributor to the evolution, adoption, and simplification of VBP models.
-In 2018, CORE released the foundational report All Together Now: Applying the Lessons of Fee-for-Service to Streamline Adoption of Value-based Payments, informed by industry partners who identified common barriers to VBP adoption, including, but not limited to.

-- A lack of data uniformity

-- Challenges with patient attribution

-- Nascent technical interoperability

-This pioneering work led to the consensus-based development of a set of CORE Operating Rules addressing patient attribution, including this data content rule.
-These set is:

-- CAQH CORE Eligibility & Benefits (270/271) Single Patient Attribution Data Content Rule vEB.1.0 - CAQH CORE Attributed Patient Roster (X12 005010X318) Data Content Rule - CAQH CORE Attributed Patient Roster (X12 005010X318) Infrastructure Rule

-Underpinning the continued relevance and importance of patient attribution, the National Committee for Vital and Health Statistics (NCVHS), a public advisory committee to the Department of Health and Human Services (HHS), sent a letter to the Secretary of HHS recommending several CORE Operating Rules for federal adoption, including the CORE Single Patient Attribution Operating Rule.2 This marks the first time an operating rule directly addressing value-based payments was recommended for federal adoption by NCVHS.
-The Single Patient Attribution Rule is the foundation of which this rule builds upon.
+- 15 Value-based Payment models (VBP) are transformative to the healthcare landscape.
+Shifting reliance - 16 away from fee-for-service, volume-driven payment, VBP incentivizes good outcomes and the thoughtful - 17 utilization of services.
+Doing so drives efficiency measured by both time and dollars and increases the - 18 quality of care provided to attributed patient populations. - 19 The move to value-driven models is accelerating, but continued reliance on a fee-for-service - 20 infrastructure paired with the need for stakeholders to accommodate new, innovative methodologies - 21 leads to administrative barriers that are often solved using manual workarounds.
+CORE and other key - 22 industry leaders recognize the need for standardization and uniformity to further support value-based - 23 payment programs and their aim to create more efficient and effective patient care. - 24 CORE is an active contributor to the evolution, adoption, and simplification of VBP models.
+In 2018, - 25 CORE released the foundational report, All Together Now: Applying the Lessons of Fee-for-Service to - 26 Streamline Adoption of Value-based Payments, informed by industry partners who identified common - 27 barriers to VBP adoption, including, but not limited to: - A lack of data uniformity. - Challenges with patient attribution. - Nascent technical interoperability. - 31 This pioneering work led to the consensus-based development of a set of CORE Operating Rules - 32 addressing patient attribution, including this infrastructure rule.
+The set is: - CORE Eligibility & Benefits (270/271) Single Patient Attribution Data Content Rule vEB.1.0. - CORE Attributed Patient Roster (X12 v5010X318 834) Data Content Rule. - CORE Attributed Patient Roster (X12 v5010X318 834) Infrastructure Rule. - 36 Underpinning the continued relevance and importance of patient attribution, the National Committee for - 37 Vital and Health Statistics (NCVHS), a federal advisory committee to the Department of Health and - 38 Human Services (HHS), sent a letter to the Secretary of HHS recommending several CORE Operating - 39 Rules for federal adoption, including the CORE Single Patient Attribution Operating Rule.2 This marks the - 40 first time an operating rule directly addressing value-based payments was recommended for federal

-In 2022, in recognition of the changing contexts in which VBP is implemented, CORE conducted an